OpenSourceEconomics/grmpy/docs/reliability.rst

 Robustness
 **********

 For checking the robustness of the package's estimation process we replicate the results for the marginal treatment effect from Carneiro 2011 (:cite:`Carneiro2011`).
 For this purpose we created a jupyter notebook that runs an estimation based on an `initialization file <https://github.com/OpenSourceEconomics/grmpy/tree/master/development/tests/robustness/replication.grmpy.ini>`_.
 The init file corresponds to the specifications of the authors.
 As shown in the figure below the results are really close to the original results.
-The deviation seems to be negligible because of the usage of mock data.
+The deviation seems to be negligible because of the usage of a mock dataset.

 .. figure:: ../docs/figures/fig-marginal-benefit-parametric-replication.png
     :align: center